VNTANA-3D/viewer-demo/README.md

   </script>
 ```

-The `getPlatformData` function accepts three parameters: organizationSlug, clientSlug, and productUuid.
+The `getPlatformData` function accepts three parameters: `organizationSlug`, `clientSlug`, and `productUuid`.
 All three parameters can be easily obtained from VNTANA Platform links, since all platform links are of the form:

 ```
 https://platform.vntana.com/<organizationSlug>/<clientSlug>/products/edit/<productUuid>